 Which type of Title 1 program is LPA Lakeside?

 LPA Lakeside is a schoolwide Title 1 program.
 Schools may operate a schoolwide program if at least 40% of the children are from low-income families.
 In a schoolwide program, any student can benefit or receive additional services provided by the Title 1 Grant.

 What types of Title 1 services does LPA Lakeside provide?

-The goal of the Title 1 program at LPA Lakeside is to provide extra reading help and instruction for struggling readers.
-We offer two types of reading support, we call interventions.
-All interventions occur for approximately 20-30 minutes, 3 times a week.
-Tier 2 reading interventions are provided by the inclass paraprofessional, and students receiving Tier 3 supports will be pulled out for services provided by our Reading Specialist and Title 1 Coordinator.
+Tier 2 reading interventions are provided by the classroom teacher, and students receiving Tier 3 supports will be pulled out for services provided by our Reading Specialist and paraprofessionals.

 Is Title 1 the same as Special Education?